What We Do...

 The quality of presentation material, organisation of exhibitions and management of key stakeholders and consultees has been exemplary, as has the continuing engagement with the local community.

-Tony Scorer, Head of Onshore Development, EDF Energy Renewables
+Tony Scorer, former Head of Onshore Development, EDF Energy Renewables

 Amy has a very good grasp of technical issues and the importance of science in underpinning industry developments.
 Her knowledge, communication skills and ability to challenge constructively make her a great asset.